NitaCristian/NitaCristian.github.io/Lesson7/index.md

 ---

-A regular function call is translated into a `CALL` instruction, which results in stack operations and microprocessor execution shift to the function and so on.
+A regular function call is translated into a CALL instruction, which results in stack operations and microprocessor execution shift to the function and so on.
-The overhead of performing an actual function call on this might be quite `high` for the amount of time spent actually executing GetPi().
+The overhead of performing an actual function call on this might be quite high for the amount of time spent actually executing GetPi().

-This is why C++ compilers enable the programmer to declare such functions as `inline`.
+This is why C++ compilers enable the programmer to declare such functions as inline.

 Compilers typically see this keyword as a request to place the contents of the function directly where the function has been invoked which increases the execution speed of the code.